Dan Blocker: Early life

 As a boy, Blocker attended Texas Military Institute.
 He enrolled in a San Antonio school in 1940.
-He went to Hardin-Simmons University and Sul Ross State University, where he earned a degree in speech and drama.

 In 1946, Blocker played football at Southern Baptist-affiliated Hardin–Simmons University in Abilene, Texas.
-In 1947, he transferred to Sul Ross State Teacher's College in Alpine, Texas, where he was a star football player, and graduated in 1950.
+In 1947, he transferred to Sul Ross State Teacher's College in Alpine, Texas, where he was a star football player, and graduated in 1950 with a degree in speech and drama.
 After two years of military service, he earned a master's degree in the dramatic arts.

 Blocker worked as a rodeo performer and a bouncer in a bar while a student.
 He is remembered from his school days for his height of 6 ft 4 in and weight of 300 lb, and for being good-natured despite his intimidating size.

 Blocker was a high-school English and drama teacher in Sonora, Texas, from 1953 to 1954.
 He was a sixth-grade teacher and coach at Eddy Elementary School in Carlsbad, New Mexico, and then a teacher in California.
 Blocker and his wife Dolphia moved to Los Angeles, where he secured some acting roles.